CAN US CITIZENS TRAVEL TO CUBA LEGALLY?

 Diplomatic ties between the 2 countries were restored under Obama’s presidency on 17th December 2014, but economic sanctions remained.
 Certain restrictions were loosened so that US citizens were able to travel to Cuba with relative freedom, so long as they adhered to one of the 12 legal forms of permitted travel to Cuba.
 Airlines started flying directly from US cities to Cuban cities and, for a brief moment, it seemed as if the draconian US Embargo on Cuba would soon become a thing of the past.

 Donald Trump’s election as President of the USA has dramatically halted the continued improvement of the United States’ relationship with Cuba and on 8th November 2017, President Trump unveiled a directive cancelling portions of Obama’s 2016 détente with Cuba – Trump’s way of making good on a campaign promise to “reverse” all of Obama’s free trade and tourism policy initiatives and enforce the U.S. embargo on Cuba.
+Further restrictions in June 2019 have removed one of the legal forms of permitted travel to Cuba – the people-to-people category has now been completely removed for both individual and group travel.

 In addition to sparking much concern regarding U.S. – Cuba ties, and plenty of outrage among Cuban officials, the order has raised questions among American would-be travellers to the island nation.
 You can read the fully updated Treasury regulations by following this link.